junxit/us-congress-bills-117/metadata.md

 - 2021-10-12 — Placed on the Union Calendar, Calendar No. 100.
 - 2021-10-12 — Reported by the Committee on Small Business.
 H. Rept.
 117-140.
 - 2021-10-12 — Reported by the Committee on Small Business.
 H. Rept.
 117-140.
+- 2021-11-02 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-11-02 — Considered as unfinished business. (consideration: CR H6100)
+- 2021-11-02 — Considered under suspension of the rules. (consideration: CR H6087-6088)
+- 2021-11-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4256.
+- 2021-11-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-02 — Ms. Velazquez moved to suspend the rules and pass the bill, as amended.
+- 2021-11-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 10 (Roll no. 349). (text: CR H6087)
+- 2021-11-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 10 (Roll no. 349).(text: CR H6087)